 Tom’s longtime love of bartending has come full circle since his days as a linebacker on the inaugural Jacksonville Jaguars football team—slinging drinks and talking shop with everyone from high-profile sports figures and entertainers to business leaders, journalists, and community leaders.
 Tom and guests trade insight and anecdotes, explore day-to-day topics and tackle the hard subjects, all with equal measures of energy, honesty, and laughter.
 Get the skinny on the real people behind the headlines, straight from the horse’s mouth.

-This week, Tom sat down with Snyder Man from Snyder Heating and Air Conditioning, Norman Blum from First Coast Promotions, Daniel Burstein from MECLABS Institute, David Naughton from Acentria Insurance, and Mike White from BluHorn.
+This week, Tom spoke with Snyder Man from Snyder Heating and Air Conditioning, Norman Blum from First Coast Promotions, Daniel Burstein from MECLABS Institute, David Naughton from Acentria Insurance, and Mike White from BluHorn.

 How do you do your branding?